 6.37.3 Mechanism of failure

 Sometimes there is a legitimate need for applications to place different interpretations upon the same stored representation of data.
 The most fundamental example is a program loader that treats a binary image of a program as data by loading it, and then treats it as a program by invoking it.
-Most programming languages permit type-breaking reinterpretation of data, however, some offer less error-prone alternatives for commonly encountered situations.
+Most programming languages permit type-breaking reinterpretation of data; however, some offer less error-prone alternatives for commonly encountered situations.

 Unintentional or malicious reinterpretation of data can cause overwriting or disclosure of arbitrary memory regions.
 In addition, type-breaking reinterpretation of representation presents obstacles to human understanding of the code, the ability of tools to perform effective static analysis, and the ability of code optimizers to do their job.